How To Figure Out Ring Size, Secretly

 Picking out the perfect engagement ring is stressful enough.
 Having to secretly figure out your partner’s ring size can seem impossible.
 The good news is, we’re making it easier by sharing tips and tricks to determine ring size, how to measure ring size at home, and the average ring size so that you can use to make sure the ring fits when you’re ready to propose.

 How to Measure Ring Size With Paper

-(Kelly’s proposal?
+Becca’s proposal?
 Magic.
 And her ring size?
 Perfect!
-Featuring The Kelly, an ethical princess cut diamond engagement ring).
+Featuring The Becca, a nature-inspired engagement ring.

 This may be the most obvious, yet overlooked way to find your partner’s ring size.
 All you need is a piece of paper, a pen, and a ring they already own.
 A ring she usually wears on her right ring finger would be the optimal choice.
 It’s also a good idea to choose a ring that is not too valuable in case of emergency, misplacing, or her thinking it’s missing.
 Once you’ve got the ring, lay it flat on a piece of paper and outline the inner and outer circles to achieve an accurate representation of its circumference.
 If the ring does not lay flat enough because the setting is too large, you can measure the diameter of the ring with a ruler or draw a line between the two sides of the band.
-A sophisticated jeweler should be able to decipher ring size from these measurements.
+A knowledgeable jeweler should be able to decipher ring size from these measurements.

 Find Out Ring Size with Soap